 Seek out your silent moments because they will provide more value to you than 95% of the noise that falls on your ears throughout the day.
 If you are watching television to get your news or entertainment then I think we would all have a difficult time rating the value of the product you are watching to silence.
 In silence, there are no lies.
 Nobody is pushing an agenda to vie for control of your buying power or the fear you experience.

 Some people talk an awful lot and say absolutely nothing worthwhile.
 Isn’t a silence better than listening to words that are disingenuous, hateful, gossiping, or just plain old negative?
 Why break a silence to participate in making the world a less positive place?
-There is a place and a time for everything, and silence needs to have its.
+There is a place and a time for everything, and silence needs to have its location in your life.

 Silence The Mind